 Creating a Media Currency

 There’s no clear moment when a metric graduates to become a currency.
 It happens slowly but predictably.
-More and more advertisers allocate funds to buy a new metric driving more and more media outlets sell inventory metered by this metric.
-The metric becomes portable, liquid, a recurring source of spend and sales.
+More and more advertisers allocate funds to buy a new metric, driving more and more media outlets sell inventory metered by this metric.
+The metric becomes portable, liquid.
+A stable, recurring source of ad spending.

 The creation of a media currency is a disruptive event in the marketplace.
 The dollars must come from somewhere.
 They’re either newly allocated marketing dollars (because the metric represents an entirely new type of opportunity) or shuffled from an incumbent currency (because the metric supplants existing tactics).
 Internal Marketing groups, media agencies, and publishers rise and fall when a new currency is crowned.